mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 Let's consider Firefox for iOS as an example.
 As a matter of fact, the iOS release cycles follow closely the Android and Firefox desktop calendar, which can be found [here](https://whattrainisitnow.com).
 During the release cycle, automation will create pull requests as explained in the section above, in order to land strings for the upcoming release.

-In general, you should try to check out the strings landing, and try to localize them in your head: how would you translate them?
+In general, you should try to review the strings landing, and try to localize them in your head: how would you translate them?
 Would you be able to do it without the app?
 Is the localization comment clear enough?
 Let’s consider a past PR, [here](https://github.com/mozilla-l10n/firefoxios-l10n/pull/192).

-The first thing you’ll want to do is to check the changes to the [source string folder](https://github.com/mozilla-l10n/firefoxios-l10n/pull/192/files#diff-6f29eb799be1b575316c0187d69a38fce3c63e27e5a22eb180b338ee177e9cae) (called `templates`).
+The first thing you’ll want to do is to examine the changes to the [source string folder](https://github.com/mozilla-l10n/firefoxios-l10n/pull/192/files#diff-6f29eb799be1b575316c0187d69a38fce3c63e27e5a22eb180b338ee177e9cae) (called `templates`).

 ### Acceptable changes